veltzer/openbook/README.md

 * push to git hub (git push).
 * request me to pull your changes (button in the github ui).

-Can I just add a single tune ?
+Can I just add a single tune?
 ------------------------------
 Yes.
 To add a tune named "yourtune" just a single file named